This article has links to products and services we love, which we may make commission from.

 The Southside has its own parks, Queens and Pollok.

-Most of the bars and restaurants are found around Pollokshaws Road, check out the Glad cafe for vegan cakes and intimate gigs.
+Most bars and restaurants surround Pollokshaws Road; check out the Glad cafe for vegan cakes and intimate gigs.

-The West End of Glasgow is where you will find most of the students in the city as well as a stylish crowd.
+The West End of Glasgow is where you will find many of the city’s students and a stylish crowd.

 The main street is Byres Road, which is always busy with brunchers and shoppers.

-In summer, you can find a beer garden on Ashton Lane and there is also a small cinema.
+In summer, you can find a beer garden on Ashton Lane and a small cinema called the Grosvenor.

-Running along the back of Byres Road is Great Western Road, which is packed with vintage shops, furniture stores and food stops.
+Along the back of Byres Road is Great Western Road, packed with vintage shops, furniture stores, and food stops.

-The University of the Glasgow is found behind Ashton Lane on University Avenue.
+The University of Glasgow is located behind Ashton Lane on University Avenue.

-Finnieston used to be known purely for the Teuchter or Highlander Triangle because of the three pubs, the Park Bar, The Islay Inn and Snaffle Bit.
+Finnieston used to be known as the Teuchter or Highlander Triangle because of the three pubs, the Park Bar, The Islay Inn, and Snaffle Bit playing trad music, especially around Celtic Connections time.

-If you are in town for ethically sourced food, hop into the food trucks at Dockyard Social, and drinks or for dirty burgers and cocktails, try Strip Joint.
+If you are in town for ethically sourced food, hop into the food trucks at Dockyard Social and drink, or try Strip Joint for dirty burgers and cocktails.

 Getting Around Glasgow

-It only goes around in one loop then back around the other way.
+It only goes around in one loop and then back around the other way.

-It is affectionally known as the Clockwork Orange and if you just want to spend your one day in Glasgow boozing you should play the Clockwork Orange drinking game.
+It is affectionally known as the Clockwork Orange, and if you want to spend your one day in Glasgow boozing, you should play the Clockwork Orange drinking game.

 The game involves getting off at each stop and having a tipple!

-If you want to learn more about the city, save time and your feet, check out the Glasgow hop on/off tour bus with audio guide.
+If you want to learn more about the city while saving time and your feet, check out the Glasgow hop-on/off bus, which includes an audio guide.

 One Day in Glasgow – City Centre and the East End